Biomedical Engineers are essential to the delivery of modern medical care that improves peoples’ health and helps them live longer, happier lives.

 Biomedical engineers (BEs) help people by solving medical equipment and healthcare related problems using math, science and engineering principles.
 They design medical devices and systems and manage the manufacture, sales and use of this equipment in environments ranging from homes to hospitals.

-- Medical instrumentation
+- Electronic Medical Instrumentation

 - Epic Systems

-The MSOE advantage
+The MSOE BE advantage

 The biomedical engineering program at MSOE distinguishes itself through:

 - A well-rounded biomedical engineering curriculum that covers all the major specialty areas of biomedical engineering.

 - A balanced curriculum designed to equally prepare graduates for immediate employment, graduate study or professional (medicine or law) school.

 - Two junior year laboratory courses that combine material from multiple lecture courses to help students understand of how the diverse topics making up biomedical engineering fit together.

 - An extended (15 month) design experience that simulates industry and follows FDA design requirements and culminates in recommendations, based on a business analyses, regarding whether or not designs should be put into production.